scify/laravel-cookies-consent/README.md

 ];
 ```

 The `cookie_prefix` is optional and, if set, will be applied to every cookie.
-A good example of customizing
-the `cookie_prefix` variable is setting it with a character divider at the end, for example `"my_app_"`.
+If the field is set, an underscore "_" will be added between the field value and every cookie.

+For example, if `cookie_prefix` is set to `my_app`, then the targeting cookie will have a value of `my_app_cookies_consent_targeting`.

 You can add as many cookie categories as you like, simply by adding values to the `cookies` array.